Salad oil scandal: Fraud

+American Express Warehousing, Ltd., a minor subsidiary of American Express, was defrauded into issuing warehouse receipts for salad oil that did not exist.

 Impact

 The scandal was exposed when the Russian soybean market did not open up, and soybean prices fell drastically as a result, causing the investors to attempt to cash in.
 American Express stock dropped more than 50% as a result, which cost the company nearly $58 million.
 De Angelis was convicted of fraud and conspiracy charges in connection with the scandal and served seven years in prison, gaining his release in 1972.